Unity-Technologies/Graphics/Tools/readme.md

 **Troubleshooting:**

-After trying the solutions below, you may want to delete the `Tools/node_modules` folder and run `npm install` again.
+After trying the solutions below, you may want to run `npm install` again in the `Tools` folder.

 - _Cannot read property 'toString' of null ; husky > Failed to install_:
 	- `git` is probably not accessible from your `PATH` variable.
 You'll have to locate the `git` executable on your filesystem and add it to the `PATH` environment variable.